KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 For every function signature in the `extern` block, CXX-Qt will generate a signal on the corresponding `QObject`.
 If the function has parameters, they will become the parameters for the corresponding signal.
+Signal functions do not need to be implemented manually.

-If a signal is defined on the base class of the `QObject` then `#[inherit]` can be used to indicate to CXX-Qt that the `Q_SIGNAL` does not need to be created in C++.
+If a signal is defined on the base class of the `QObject` then `#[inherit]` can be used, which will cause CXX-Qt to access the existing `Q_SIGNAL` from the base class.

-A full example can be found in the [qml features](https://github.com/KDAB/cxx-qt/blob/main/examples/qml_features/rust/src/signals.rs).
+A full example can be found in the [qml features example](https://github.com/KDAB/cxx-qt/blob/main/examples/qml_features/rust/src/signals.rs).

-> Note that `#[cxx_name = "..."]` can also be used on a signal to declare a different name in C++ to Rust
+> **📝 Note**: `#[cxx_name="..."]` and `#[rust_name="..."]` can be used on a signal to declare a different name in C++ to Rust

-> Note using `pub(self)` as the visibility of the signal
+> **📝 Note**: using `pub(self)` as the visibility of the signal
 > allows for declaring private signals

 ### Connecting to a signal

-For every signal defined in the enum, two methods are generated.
+For every signal, CXX-Qt will generate two methods to connect to it.

   1. `on_<signal_name>`
   2. `connect_<signal_name>`

 The `on_<signal_name>` method takes a handler function as the parameter, which will be called when the signal is emitted.
-That handler function's first argument is the `QObject` and the remaining arguments are the signal parameters.
+That handler function's first argument is the `QObject` that emitted the signal and the remaining arguments are the signal parameters.

 The `connect_<signal_name>` function additionally takes the [Qt connection type](https://doc.qt.io/qt-6/qt.html#ConnectionType-enum) as a parameter.

-Note that by using the `#[inherit]` macro on a signal, connections can be made to property changes using the signal name `<property>Changed` with no parameters.

 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_connect}}
 ```

-Each connection returns a `QMetaObjectConnectionGuard` which is used to manage the [`QMetaObject::Connection`](https://doc.qt.io/qt-6/qmetaobject-connection.html) connection.
+Each connection returns a `QMetaObjectConnectionGuard`, which is a RAII wrapper around the [`QMetaObject::Connection`](https://doc.qt.io/qt-6/qmetaobject-connection.html) and automatically disconnects the connection when the guard is dropped.

-Note that the `QMetaObjectConnection` returned by CXX-Qt behaves a bit different from the Qt C++ implementation.

-When the `QMetaObjectConnectionGuard` is dropped, it automatically disconnects the connection, similar to how a C++ `std::unique_ptr` or Rusts `Box` behaves.
+This is similar to C++ `std::lock_guard`, `std::unique_ptr`, or Rusts `Box`.
-If you don't want to store the `QMetaObjectConnectionGuard`, call `release`, which will drop the object without disconnecting and return the internal `QMetaObjecConnection`.

-> Note that the `QMetaObjectConnection` has a `disconnect` which can be called manually later
+Example:

 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/signals.rs:book_signals_disconnect}}
 ```

+If you don't want to store the `QMetaObjectConnectionGuard`, call `release`, which will turn it into the internal `QMetaObjectConnection`, which is a direct wrapper of `QMetaObject::Connection` and doesn't disconnect on drop.

+> **📝 Note**: The `QMetaObjectConnection` has a `disconnect` method which can be called manually later

 ### Emitting a signal